DNadas98/spring-email-ftp-test/README.md

-# email-test-app
+# Java Spring e-mail and FTPS test application
-- This project aims to provide simplified examples for secure e-mail sending and FTP file upload-download in Java Spring
+- This project aims to provide simplified examples for secure e-mail sending and FTPS file upload-download in Java Spring
 - It is intended for learning and testing only, do not use this in production as is

 ### Setup & Run
-- Copy `env.txt` and rename to `.env`, modify values (all required)
+- Copy `env.txt` and rename to `.env`, modify the values (all required) and read the additional instructions
 - Run locally from main or with the `docker-compose.yml`

 ### E-mail sending examples